Treating all black men as criminals does not make sense.

 The response from some pundits?
 Hey, it's a shame the kid got shot, but treating young black men as probable thugs is really pretty reasonable.

-Rod Dreher, for example, says that when he lived in Washington and walked home after dark "I would cross the street if I saw young black men dressed like street thugs coming at me. " He argues this is just as reasonable as his daughter crossing the street to avoid men when she's alone: Even if the men aren't rapists, it's safer and smarter to be careful.
+that when he lived in Washington and walked home after dark "I would cross the street if I saw young black men dressed like street thugs coming at me. " He argues this is just as reasonable as his daughter crossing the street to avoid men when she's alone: Even if the men aren't rapists, it's safer and smarter to be careful.

-Richard Cohen says that while killing Martin was wrong, given "the widespread fear of crime committed by young black males" he can understand why Zimmerman confronted Martin.
+that while killing Martin was wrong, given "the widespread fear of crime committed by young black males" he can understand why Zimmerman confronted Martin.

-Walter Williams, last year, said that "black and young has become synonymous with crime and, hence, suspicion," so profiling is logical.
+that "black and young has become synonymous with crime and, hence, suspicion," so profiling is logical.
 Blacks and Muslims who don't like this "might direct their anger toward those who've made blacks and crime synonymous and terrorism and Muslims synonymous."
 (Hint: He doesn't mean the cops, or right-wingers like himself who keep screaming that Muslim = terrorist).

 The flaw in these arguments is that they have nothing to do with what actually happened.
 George Zimmerman wasn't someone worried about his personal safety.
 He wasn't crossing the street to avoid someone scary.
 Instead, he followed Martin despite being told by the cops not to do it, then pulled a gun when things didn't go the way he expected.